You are here

 In some situations, it may be helpful to construct a 4- to 6-inch-wide ledge, made of wood or cardboard, and attach it with screws or tape just under the opening to the hive.
 The objective is to provide a narrow landing ledge for the returning workers.
 This ledge can then be treated with insecticide dust, which returning bees will track into the hive.

-A man sprays insecticide from an aerosol can.
+A person sprays insecticide from an aerosol can with a straw attachment into a crevice.

 Figure 11.
 This aerosol insecticide spray canister is fitted with a small straw to direct the spray directly into a void containing a honey bee nest.
 (Photo by Blake Layton)

-A man holds the long pole and operates the sprayer by pulling a twine to apply pesticide at the top of a tall building.
+12A.
+Closeup of a sprayer mounted on a pole.
+12B.
+A person holds the long pole and operates the sprayer by pulling a string to apply pesticide at the top of a tall building.

 Figure 12.
-This Gotcha Sprayer (A) is connected to a telescoping pole that allows application of aerosol insecticides to honey bees nesting overhead without climbing a ladder.
-The applicator pulls the twine, and the hinged, green lever depresses the top of the spray canister (wrapped in white paper to conceal brand name) to release the insecticide (B).
+This Gotcha Sprayer is connected to a telescoping pole that allows application of aerosol insecticides to honey bees nesting overhead without climbing a ladder.
+The applicator pulls the twine, and the hinged, green lever depresses the top of the spray canister to release the insecticide.
 (Photo by J. W. Harris)

 Many aerosol products contain less than 2 percent permethrin or other pyrethroid insecticides.
 They are generally not as effective as the 2 percent permethrin sprays and will likely require numerous applications.
 One application of the 2 percent permethrin is usually all that is required if the mist thoroughly penetrates the nest area and contacts all the bees.